ion-channel/ionize/README.md

 # Versioning

-The proejct will be versioned in accordance with [Semver 2.0.0](http://semver.org).
+The project will be versioned in accordance with [Semver 2.0.0](http://semver.org).
 See the [releases](https://github.com/ion-channel/ionic/releases) section for the latest version.
 Until version 1.0.0 the project is considered to be unstable.

 # License
 This project is distributed under the [Apache License, Version 2.0](http://www.apache.org/licenses/LICENSE-2.0).
 See [LICENSE.md](./LICENSE.md) for more information.